bigcharinthon/ecommerce-sales-analysis/README.md

 ---

 ## Key Insights
-- Revenue shows monthly fluctuation with seasonal peaks
+- Revenue shows monthly fluctuation with seasonal peaks → indicates opportunities for seasonal marketing campaigns
+- Repeat customers contribute strongly to total revenue → suggests loyalty programs are crucial for retention
-- Top 5 products generate a significant share of revenue
+- Top 5 products generate a significant share of revenue → highlights dependency on limited product range
-- Repeat customers contribute strongly to total revenue
-- Payment methods are relatively evenly distributed
--
+- Revenue distribution across countries shows concentration in UK and USA → emphasizes need for diversification into other markets

 ---

 ## Project Structure